 #3-02, The Lucas Strawberry at 8246 Highway 16 East near Shirley uses a broken diamond pattern displaying a center strawberry to represent Wade Lucas Farms’ most famous crop.
 The quilt block is 4’ X 4’ and painted by Shelley Moix.
 Wade Lucas Farms is best known for strawberries but also grows sweet corn, peas, cantaloupes, squash, cucumbers, tomatoes, peppers, onions, greens and as of this year lettuce.
 In 2007 Wade Lucas and his wife Marlene started working the dirt and moving many rocks preparing the land to grow strawberries.
 Wade grew up in Florida on a farm and has farmed all his life.
 The Lucas family was the 2017 Van Buren County farm family of the year.
 Fresh produce can be purchased at the farm’s cedar clad store.
 Lunch of fresh cut salads, sandwiches, baked goods, pies and cakes can be enjoyed on a covered back porch overlooking the farm that is nestled in a valley.
 Marlene Lucas’ baked concoctions are well known and highly sought after.

-#3-04, The Broken Diamond quilt block at 392 Shore Drive, at Shirley was painted by Patti Rye.
+#3-04, THIS BLOCK IS TEMPORARILY DOWN FOR REPAIRS.
+The Broken Diamond quilt block at 392 Shore Drive, at Shirley was painted by Patti Rye.
 It’s based on the star shape and some call it Broken Star.
 Made of 32 skewed rectangles in a circle, a star shape emerges.
 It’s named Broken Diamonds because it resembles the facets of a diamond reflected by light.
 Ozark Mountain foliage colors of gold, orange, deep red, green and brown were chosen with an accent of the Native American color turquoise.
 The two “electric” colors of orange and turquoise give it movement, making your eyes move around the design.
 The background is a combination of tan and light gold depicting an aged quilt.
 The quilt block hangs on the side of The Pig Trail Trading Company studio which is owned and operated by Patti Rye, a native Arkansan who is a graphic designer.
 Her whimsical hogs depicting the Arkansas Razorback fans are on t-shirts, hand-sewn pillows, aprons and tea towels.
 She also designs pink pigs in the same way.
 You can find seasonal home and gift items including handmade soaps and other niceties at PigTrailTrading.com.
 Patti sells her barn quilts at the Heart of Rogers Craft Fair Exhibit in Rogers, AR during the Fall craft festival and also takes special design orders.
 You’ll love weaving around the big boulders on Boulder Blvd. and will enjoy the stunning view of the lake finding this one!

 #3-05, The “Sail Boat at the Lake” quilt block is at 100 Greenwood Road, Fairfield Bay, AR.
 Look for the white, two-story building at left before turning right to go to the Fairfield Bay Marina on Greers Ferry lake.
 The 4’ X 4’ quilt block is sponsored by Fairfield Bay City Hall and was painted by Shelley Moix.
 The quilt block includes a sail boat to reflect the significance of Greers Ferry lake to the community of Fairfield Bay.
 Fairfield Bay was formed in 1965 as a lake/mountain resort and retirement community.
 The site was chosen because of Greers Ferry lake.
 People are attracted by the beauty of the mountains and the pristine waters of Greers Ferry lake and move to Fairfield Bay, while others choose to vacation and weekend at the Bay.
 Fairfield Bay has a current population of 2,247 and sports two golf courses, tennis courts, hiking trails, a disc golf course, several pools, restaurants and 90 miles of ATV trails.
 The dedication by John F Kennedy of the Greers Ferry Lake Dam at Heber Springs in October 1963 was one of his last public appearances before the assassination.
 Greers Ferry lake was formed by a dam of the Little Red River.
 The dam’s primary function is flood control and also serves as a hydroelectric power plant.
 The recreational lake is 30,000 to 40,000 acres depending on the water level and has 340 miles of shoreline.
 People enjoy boating, water sports, swimming and fishing on the beautiful lake.
 Fairfield Bay is a very inviting place on the north shore. visitfairfieldbay.com/marina/